digitalbazaar/qram/README.md

   await timer.nextFrame();
 }

-// ... somewhere out-of-band cancel the stream once the receiver has the data stream.cancel();
+// ... somewhere out-of-band cancel the stream once the decoder has the data stream.cancel();
 ```